Preventing Electrical Shocks

-There’s No Such Thing as a Safe Shock — Here’s What You Can Do to Prevent One
+There’s No Such Thing as a Safe Shock — Here’s How You Can Prevent One

-The majority of Ontarians say they’ve received a shock.
-And although people may brush off a little zap from a toaster or a buzz from an outlet, research shows that even low-voltage shocks can have serious long-term after effects like memory loss, anxiety and pins and needles.
+Most Ontarians say they’ve received a shock.
+And although you might brush off a little zap from a toaster, even low-voltage shocks can have serious long-term after effects.
+These include memory loss, anxiety and pins and needles.

 Ever wondered what happens to your body when you receive a shock?
 Watch this quick video to find out!

 Kids are especially curious and are natural explorers who get their hands on everything.
 This puts them at risk for shock.
-On average, more than 110 kids under 15 end up in the emergency department each year in Ontario because of an electrical injury.
+On average, more than 110 kids under 15 end up in the emergency department each year in Ontario due to an electrical injury.
 More than half are under the age of five.

-- Install tamper-resistant (TR) receptacles to protect younger children from shocks.
-They have special shutters that cover the plug slots and help prevent little fingers or objects from going into the outlet.
+- Install tamper-resistant receptacles to protect younger children from shocks.
+They have special shutters that cover the plug slots and help prevent little fingers or objects from going into the outlet;

-- Check all of your cords.
-If a cord is frayed, replace it.
-Tape won’t protect anyone from a shock.
-Extension cords – which should only be used temporarily – are prone to cracking and fraying, which can lead to a shock or fire.
+- Check all your cords.
+Replace frayed cords; tape won’t protect anyone from a shock.
+Only use extension cords temporarily.
+They are prone to cracking and fraying, which can lead to a shock or fire;

 - Water and electricity can be a lethal mix.
-Install Ground Fault Circuit Interrupters (GFCIs) – the ones with the reset button – in any room with water (i.e. bathrooms, kitchens and laundry rooms) to help protect from a shock.
+Install Ground Fault Circuit Interrupters (GFCIs), which have a reset button, in any room with water.
+This includes bathrooms, kitchens and laundry rooms.
+GFCIs help protect from a shock; and

-- If you have electrical work that needs to be done in your home, hire only a Licensed Electrical Contractor for the work.
+- If you need electrical work done in your home, only hire a Licensed Electrical Contractor .